 Hazuki just thinks to herself that she can get whatever she wants.
 In the dub, Reanne thinks she can make herself more popular.

-Aiko’s is kinda kept the same.
-She originally says she could use her magic to give her dad more time to relax, which is a very selfless and kind goal to achieve.
+Aiko originally says she could use her magic to give her dad more time to relax, which is a very selfless and kind thing to do.
 In the dub, she says she can use her magic to do all of her chores, which would be helping out her dad, but the wording implies that she’s doing it more for herself.

 A shot of the girls’ backpacks is removed because of the commercial break in the dub.